 Traffic source compatibility

 VPN converts across push, pop, native, and in-app — but not every advertiser accepts all sources.
 Some want clean SEO traffic only.
-Others are fine with aggressive push.
+Others are fine with aggressive push (see VPN CPA Offers on Push Traffic for a full breakdown).
 Confirm before you scale.
 Not after your stats get flagged.

 Payment terms that don't punish volume